browneyedsoul/RemNote-RemTree/README.md

 ② Tag the root of the hierarchy ("Grand Parent 1") with Slash command `/` or `//` → find `Tree` → return(Enter).
 You can also apply the keyboard shortcut for easy entry (DEF. `⌥`+`⇧`+`t`).

-③ The `Tree` command is also used to toggle between different states: `Tree,` which displays the tree with no border lines; `Treec,` which displays the tree with border lines around each node; and `non-existing` state, which removes the tree related power-up tag altogether.
+③ The `Tree` command is also used to toggle between different states:
+- `Tree,` which displays the tree with no border lines
+- `Treec,` which displays the tree with border lines whole tree structure
+- `non-existing` state, which removes the tree related power-up tag altogether